 9. To learn more about myself and others.
 I’ve learned a great deal about myself like I was too materialistic.
 During our hikes, I met locals from remote places who never owned any watch or pretty clothes, but despite that, they have a more pleasant disposition.
 They don’t own a lot of things and yet they have a more positive outlook.

-Just one day, it dawned on me that I was simply riding the waves of a consumerist society.
+One day, it dawned on me that I’m simply riding the waves of a consumerist society.
 Now I dislike the thought of buying too many pretty things that will not be used often.
-When purchasing something new, I will now consider the options and choose based on certain values:
+When purchasing something new, I will now consider the options and choose based on certain values…

 - Is this useful?